 All of our article metadata is openly available for harvesting by these indexing services and other aggregators via OAI-PMH.

 As members of CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) our content is regularly archived with many of the world's leading research libraries.
 The CLOCKSS archive ensures that the BIOJ content will always be made available as open access, in any eventuality.

 We fully support and encourage author self-archiving of all content (sometimes termed 'green' open access).

-White Rose University Press uses open, non-proprietary standards for all of its content, meaning that it can be easily transferred to archives and other publishers.
+The BIOJ publishes with White Rose University Press who use open, non-proprietary standards for all their content, meaning that it can be easily transferred to archives and other publishers.
 All of our article XML is compliant with the Journal Archiving Tag Suite (JATS) schema.